exactlylabs/radar/agent/README.md

 Before building the agent, you must first add a `rootCA.pem` CA certificate at `./internal/update/rootCA.pem`.

->You can create a certificate Authority by calling `./scripts/gen_root_ca.sh`.
+>You can create a Certificate Authority by calling `./scripts/gen_root_ca.sh`.
 It will automatically copy the certificate to the correct path. **Make sure to store this in a safe location for production**

 #### Provider Certificate

-For the binary distribution, we need a new certificate, generated through our newly created CA. This is the certificate we will use to sign our binaries and the one that the application checks agains the rootCA embedded on it to make sure it's signed by that CA.
+For the binary distribution, we need a new certificate, generated through our newly created CA. This is the certificate we will use to sign our binaries and the one that the application checks against the rootCA embedded on it to make sure it's signed by that CA.

 > You can create a provider certificate by calling `./scripts/gen_cert.sh`.
 It will automatically generate a binCert.crt (the certificate) and a binKey.key (private key).
-Again, make sure to store it in a safe place.
+Again, make sure to store it in a safe place and **in a location other than where the CA certificate is located**.